-The fleet of Royal Caribbean International offers 6 classes of cruise ship.
-Since the 90’s Royal Caribbean has been giving us premium service cruises to fantastic world destinations.
-It is hard to fault this cruise line in any way as there really is a ship for every type of traveler out there.
-And that means one to ideally suit you as a solo traveler, or you and your family, your kids, your budget and, as a result, your dream!
+The fleet of Royal Caribbean International offers six classes of cruise ships.
+Since the 90s, Royal Caribbean has been giving us premium service cruises to fantastic world destinations.
+It is hard to fault this cruise line as there is a ship for every type of cruise guest out there, from the solo traveler to families with children.
+Find one to suit you and your family, your budget, and your dream!

 The Vision Class

 - Built 1995 to 1998

 The Vision class ships in Royal’s fleet were built in the mid to late 90s and refurbished to include fantastic panoramic windows.
 More intimate, these ships will suit you if you travel solo or as a couple.
 Choose these ships for the itineraries and destinations.
 While intimate, we would not recommend this class of cruise ship if you are traveling with children or looking for a wide array of activities on board.

 The Grandeur of the Seas is now the oldest of all Royal Caribbean ships.
 Many say it is too tired and old in its decor and should be retired.
 But you may think again if you get a great price on a fantastic itinerary.
 Just be aware you are booking an old ship, and it by no means comes close to having all the bells and whistles of the newer ships.

 In the Royal Caribbean Vision class, you have four ships to choose from: